k0pernicus/website/content/post/its_all_about_community.md

 All my best wishes for this new year, about love, health, and love (because, quoting Patrick Sebastien, "_love is everything_").

 Ok, let's talk about something more serious...
 Today, I want to talk about *Rust*.
 Yes, *Rust*, again.
-But not about something I discovered, I implemented or whatever...
+But this time it's not about something I discovered, implemented or anything along the lines...
-You know, during the two last years, I tried to "promote" the programming language everywhere, because I believe strongly in Rust.
-I made two different talks at two different meetups in Lille, attended to several *Rust* events and conferences, and each time I was thinking about how awesome the *Rust* community is.
-And it's time to make a blog post for this now.
+You know, during the two last years, I tried to "promote" this programming language everywhere, because I strongly believe in *Rust*.
+I made two different talks at two meetups in Lille, attended to several *Rust* events and conferences, and each time I was thinking about how awesome the *Rust* community is.
+And now it's time to make a blog post for this.
-So, today, I want to talk with my heart about my feelings about the *Rust* community, and how an awesome community can help to build an awesome computer project.
+So, I want to talk from the heart about the *Rust* community, and how it is awesome to see people building an awesome project together.

-Please notice that I use the word "*we*" to design the *Rust* community, and notice also that _this blog article reflects only **my** feelings_ as a *Rust* aficionado since 2015.
+Do note that, sometimes, I use the word "*we*" to design the *Rust* community, and _this blog article reflects only **my** feelings_ as a *Rust* fan since 2015.

 ## People are all equal

-The first thing I noticed when I started to get interested about *Rust* is: You don't need to be a *Rust* wizard to propose an idea.
+The first thing I noticed initially when starting with *Rust* is: One does not needs to be a *Rust* wizard to propose an idea.
-In the *Rust* community, there is an essential rule to respect to be part of the *Rust* family - this rule can be summarized as: *respect your fellows, don't be evil, people are all equal*.
+In the *Rust* community, there is an essential rule to respect to be part of the *Rust* family - which is: *respect your fellows, and don't be toxic*.
-The *Rust* community doesn't try to reduce the efforts of a certain developer because he/she is of different age, gender, religion or sexual orientation from other developers, and is working a lot on not become toxic.
+The *Rust* community doesn't try to reduce the efforts of a certain developer because he/she is of different age, gender, religion or sexual orientation, from other developers.
-This simple rule is the core of the community, because it lets people to never be afraid of posting something, or to ask for help for a problem that they think is dumb (**remember, no question is stupid**).
+This simple rule is the core of the current community, because it encourages people to never be afraid posting something, or to ask for help in a problem that they think is dumb (**remember, no question is stupid**).

 ### People are everything

-Sometimes, developers are unhappy that the Mozilla Foundation is sponsoring the *Rust* programming language, because they think that the future of *Rust* is only to focus of what Mozilla products need, and not on what *Rust* developers need.
+Some developers are unhappy that the Mozilla Foundation is sponsoring *Rust*, because they think that its future will only focus on what Mozilla products need, and not on what *Rust* developers need.
-It is true that this kind of behaviours can happen (actually, it happened and it happens now), but not for Rust.
+It is true that this kind of incidents happen (actually, it had happened in the past and continues to happen even now), but, here, it's totally different.
-Some of the *Rust* maintainers are hired by Mozilla but, every day, those engineers are listening to your needs and your ideas (via RFCs), asking what you wanna do with Rust, how to help you with your daily issues and how can they improve the language for your projects, etc.
+Some of the *Rust* maintainers are hired by Mozilla but, every day, those persons are listening to your needs and your ideas (via public RFCs), asking what you wanna do with *Rust*, how to help you with your daily issues, or how can they improve the language for your projects.
-And it's f**king trully awesome, because benefits happen in both directions: you, as a developer, feel integrated into the community, and the language can evolve and become even richer for everyone.
+*This* is making the difference, because benefits happen in both directions: you, as a developer, feel integrated into the community, and the language can evolve and become even richer for everyone.

 ### A perfect place to learn

-The *Rust* community strongly encourages the "newbies" to learn Rust, and we (as members of the community) are here to help them in order to build and deploy their project in the most easiest way as possible, simply because **we believe in people**.
+The *Rust* community strongly encourages the "newbies" to learn Rust, and we (members of the community) are here to help them in order to build and deploy in the most simplest possible way their project(s), simply because **we believe in people**.
-At this moment, 1,985 people have contributed to the *Rust* compiler on [github](https://github.com/rust-lang/rust), for 50 releases and 73,379 commits, which is a huge success for an Open Source project.
+At this moment, 1,985 people have already contributed to the *Rust* compiler on [github](https://github.com/rust-lang/rust), for 50 releases and 73,379 commits, which is a huge success for an Open Source project.
 Just to compare with another Open Source programming language, 985 persons have contributed to the Go compiler, for 202 releases and 35,115 commits.

 ### Freedom and excitement of exchanges

-Each week, I see on Twitter, Slack and IRC *Rust* developers posting blog articles, the crate they were working on their professional/spare time, or the couple of issues they are working on (or they were working on and how to solve them).
+Each week, I see on Twitter, Slack and IRC *Rust* developers posting blog articles, the crate(s) they are developing, or the couple of issues they are/were working on (and some hints to solve them).
-For this point, I just want to expose the idea of whatever you want to share, you should be afraid to share something!
+For this part, I just want to expose the idea of whatever you want to share, you should **not** be afraid to share something!
-To be afraid to post something on the Internet is actually the most common barrier of freedom, and we know that Internet is a symbol of free sharing - so, please, share whatever you want!
+To be afraid to post something on the Internet is actually the most common barrier of freedom - so, please, feel free to share whatever you want!
 Also, some *Rust* projects have become important now, because of the community's support.

-So, to conclude: join us to discuss, share your thoughts or ideas to improve this fantastic project, and be part of the *Rust* family :-)
+So, to conclude: feel free join us to discuss, share your thoughts or ideas to improve this fantastic project, and be part of the *Rust* family :-)

 _Thanks to Alexandre and Sankalp for the English review, and a special thanks to Xavier for pushing me (every week) in writing blog posts._